 Calluna vulgaris

-This, the true Scotch heather is a single genus and species with hundreds of cultivars.
+The true Scotch heather is a single genus and species with hundreds of cultivars.
 It is native to Europe and Asia Minor.
 It bears tiny, needle like, dark or light green, grey or yellow leaves and spikes of bell-shaped flowers.
 Garden types range from dwarf ground cover and rock garden sorts only a couple of inches high to plants reaching 3 feet tall.
 Blossom colors include white, pale-to-deep pink, lavender, and purple.

 Erica species and Daboecia species